Learned-Database Systems Security: Introduction

 Next, we consider the PGM index, which has excellent performance \emph{and} amortized worst-case guarantees on all operations.
 Worst-case guarantees can mitigate attacks on availability, yet we show that they still do not protect against privacy attacks, by demonstrating that an attacker can infer information about the distribution of victim keys by querying \emph{other} keys.

 Lastly, we discuss mitigations.
 Some attacks might be prevented by careful use of existing defenses against adversarial ML, such as differentially-private training~\cite{abadi2016deep,song2013stochastic} or robust training~\cite{xie2019feature,chen2017robust,cohen2019certified}.
-However some of the informatio-leakage we surface are inherent to the very quality that makes ML desirable, namely, the ability of the system to adapt to observed input patterns.
+However some of the information-leakage we observe are inherent to the very quality that makes ML desirable, namely, the ability to adapt to observed input patterns.

-\paragraphbe{Contributions summary.} \begin{itemize} \item We systemize the study of learned-systems security.
-We build a framework (Section~\ref{sec:framework}) to identify and analyze learned systems' ML vulnerabilities, which are corollaries of increased information flows and lack of robustness.
-We survey (Section~\ref{sec:survey}) prominent classes of learned systems and explain how these vulnerabilities are exploited in context. \item We validate our framework by demonstrating 3 exploits for attacks it identified: first, BAO (Section~\ref{sec:bao}), a query optimizer that learns from past query executions and thereby allows attackers to identify which queries were executed; Second, ALEX (Section~\ref{sec:alex}), a learned index structure that has excellent average-case performance but can be crashed in seconds using a meticulously-crafted series of inputs; finally, we consider PGM (Section~\ref{sec:pgm}), an index structure that improves on ALEX by providing excellent worst-case guarantees.
-Despite this best effort, PGM still exhibits a vulnerability compared to traditional approaches: PGM leaks, through query-latency measurements of the attacker's own stored data, information about underlying distribution of other keys stored in the index. \item We discuss potential mitigations, explain why some attacks are inherent to learned systems that are shared between multiple mutually-distrusting users, and identify significant gaps in current research as well as in the security practices of designing learned systems. \end{itemize}
+\paragraphbe{Contributions.} We make the following key contributions. \begin{itemize} \item We systematize the study of the security of learned components in ML-enhanced database systems.
+We build a framework (Section~\ref{sec:framework}) to identify and analyze ML vulnerabilities in these systems, which are corollaries of increased information flows and lack of robustness.
+We survey (Section~\ref{sec:survey}) prominent classes of learned components and explain how these vulnerabilities are exploited in context. \item We validate our framework by demonstrating 3 exploits for attacks it identified: first, BAO (Section~\ref{sec:bao}), a query optimizer that learns from past query executions and thereby allows attackers to identify which queries were executed; Second, ALEX (Section~\ref{sec:alex}), a learned index structure that has excellent average-case performance but can be crashed in seconds using a meticulously-crafted series of inputs; finally, we consider PGM (Section~\ref{sec:pgm}), an index structure that improves on ALEX by providing excellent worst-case guarantees.
+Despite this best effort, PGM still exhibits a vulnerability compared to traditional approaches: PGM leaks, through query-latency measurements of the attacker's own stored data, information about underlying distribution of other stored keys. \item We discuss potential mitigations, explain why some attacks are inherent to learned components that are shared between multiple mutually-distrusting users, and identify significant gaps in current research as well as in the security practices of designing learned systems. \end{itemize}

-As learned systems become increasingly adopted in practice, where they handle real-world sensitive data and their performance is critically relied upon, there is an urgent need to understand their risks.
+As learned components become increasingly adopted in practice, where they handle real-world sensitive data and their performance is critically relied upon, there is an urgent need to understand their risks.
 Our work provides an important step towards this goal.